-I think about this a lot: Miranda admits on an episode of Sex and the City that her “secret single behaviour” is slathering her hands with vaseline, popping on a pair of cotton gloves and bingeing infomercials.
+I think about this a lot: Miranda admits on an episode of Sex and the City that her “secret single behavior” is slathering her hands with Vaseline, popping on a pair of cotton gloves and bingeing infomercials.
 To me, this is a regular Tuesday night no matter who is in the house, but I respect her commitment to soft, hydrated hands regardless.
 Right now, we’re spending ample time at home and chances are, any formalities pertaining to the people you’re isolating with are dead and buried.
-To me, this is the perfect time to trial some weird and wonderful beauty tricks (if you feel so inclined).
-Rubber face moulds, milk-saturated exfoliation booties, butt masks: nothing is off the table.
+To me, this is the perfect time to try some weird and wonderful beauty tricks (if you feel so inclined).
+Rubber face molds, milk-saturated exfoliation booties, butt masks: nothing is off the table.
 Below, you’ll find an edit of some fun ones, but also those that will benefit your skin, hair and pelvic floor.
 If nothing else, they’ll provide some laughs on your next family Zoom call.

 Aceology Cheeky Butt Mask, $49 for three.
 SHOP NOW

 With all that extra time being spent on your derrière, you may as well give it a little love.
 Aceology’s Butt Mask exists to “better your booty”, and doesn’t it ever.
-Loaded with firming and softening ingredients like centella, green tea, liquorice, hyaluronic acid and allantoin, you can expect skin that’s as smooth as… a baby’s butt.
+Loaded with firming and softening ingredients like centella, green tea, licorice, hyaluronic acid and allantoin, you can expect skin that’s as smooth as… a baby’s butt.
 Just apply and lie down, rear end facing upwards.
-There’s never been a better time to try a treatment for your toosh.
+There’s never been a better time to try a treatment for your tush.

 Viral internet sensation Milky Foot is about as weird and wonderful as beauty treatments get.
 It’s basically a plastic sock full of fermented milk liquids that slough off all the dry skin.
 But the catch is that the skin more or less peels off in chunks for weeks to come – not ideal for sandal season, but quarantine timing feels apt.
 Gross, but the payoff is worth it.